Q: Introduce yourself – who are you and what do you do?

 A: My name is Grace Chadwick.
 I’m a sculptor working mostly in fiberglass, plastic, photography, and metal.
 I was born in the San Francisco Bay area in 1967, and grew up near Portland, Oregon.
 I now live outside of Seattle, Washington, and have a shop in the Okanagan-Similkameen in BC, Canada and Fishhawk Lake, Oregon.

 Q: What is your background?

-A: Always having a camera in my hand as a kid, I did things backwards and began as a stringer photographer for The Oregonian newspaper when I was in High School.
-Then, I headed to Brooks Institute of Photography in Santa Barbara and found that I am much better at teaching myself.
+A: I always had a camera in my hand as a kid, I did things backward and began as a stringer photographer for The Oregonian newspaper when I was in High School.
+Then, I headed to the Brooks Institute of Photography in Santa Barbara and found that I am much better at teaching myself.
 I headed back to Portland after school to experiment with sculpting materials.
 Finally, when YouTube came out, a whole new world opened up for me.
 I learned how to plasma cut metal and weld without traditional instruction in a classroom.
-I would rent equipment, watch YouTube, purchase equipment and lose all track of time, slowly becoming a night owl.
+I would rent equipment, watch YouTube, purchase equipment, and lose all track of time, slowly becoming a night owl.